 A 15-minute walk from Dogo Onsen, Ishite Temple is Shingon Buddhism at play.
 Half serene pilgrimage destination, half ancient Buddhist-themed fun park, the temple is more than worth a visit.
 As sprawling and elegantly unkempt as the city around it, it contains surprises that are, like the temple cats, too numerous to count.

-colossal temple gate you'll see a table for folding origami cranes; make one and it will be added to the heavy, colorful bunches hanging around the pillars.
-Past the cranes you'll find the main hall of worship, where you're likely to see a pilgrim or two chanting a sutra.
-In the main temple area you'll see painted panels, golden statues, a giant mandala on the stairway to the main shrine, a wooden kami (spirit) with a sword you can heft, and a huge bronze bell to ring for ¥100.
+Enter the temple by way of a stone road that's flanked by wooden stalls with vendors selling calligraphy brushes, omiyage-paper fortunes, and pilgrimage gear.
+Just inside the colossal temple gate you'll see a table for folding origami cranes; make one and it will be added to the heavy, colorful bunches hanging around the pillars.
+Past the cranes lies the main hall of worship, where you're likely to see a pilgrim or two chanting a sutra.
+In the surrounding area you'll also see painted panels, golden statues, a giant mandala on the stairway to the main shrine, a wooden kami (spirit) with a sword you can heft, and a huge bronze bell to ring (¥100).

-It's serene and memorable, but the real fun at Ishite-ji Temple starts in a long, dark cave to the left of the main worship hall.
-It feels impossibly long, and when you finally emerge on the other side—past startling wooden statues and 88 stone Buddhas—you'll be confronted by a 100-foot statue of the Kobo Daishi striding across the mountains.
-The mountain behind the temple also hold a few surprises: a scrambling rock pathway leads up the mountain, where two spooky caves are yours to explore (even most locals don't know about them).
+serene and memorable, but the real fun at Ishite-ji Temple starts in a long, dark cave to the left of the main worship hall.
+It feels impossibly long, and when you finally emerge on the other side—past startling wooden statues and 88 stone Buddhas—you'll be confronted by a 100-foot statue of the priest Kobo Daishi striding across the mountains.
+The mountain behind the temple also holds a few surprises: a scrambling rock pathway leads up the mountain, where two spooky caves are yours to explore (even most locals don't know about them).
 Don't miss Ishite-ji Temple's regular festival, held on the 20th day of every month.